paramt/virus-runner/README.md

 # Virus Runner
-Educational game about cyber security made with [arcade](https://pypi.org/project/arcade/)
+An infinite runner game with an aim to educate players about cybersecurity and risks associated with the web

 ![Demo](demo.gif)